rdkcentral/Lightning-SDK/docs/plugins/lifecycle.md

 # Lifecycle

-Via the Lifecycle plugin the current lifecycle state can be etrieved.
-The plugin also allows an App to change the state of the application (limited to `close` and `ready`).
+Via the Lifecycle plugin the current lifecycle state can be retrieved.
+The plugin also allows an App to change inform the platform of state-related situations, such as being ready to present to the user, or requesting the app be closed.

 The SDK also informs the App whenever the App lifecycle state changes by emitting events.
 You can listen to these events by using the `Events` plugin.

 ## Usage